nunomaduro/phpinsights/docs/insights/code.md

 ## No useless Else <Badge text="^1.8"/> <Badge text="Code\Code" type="warn"/>

-This sniff assert there should not be useless `else` cases.
+This fixer assert there should not be useless `else` cases.

 **Insight Class**: `PhpCsFixer\Fixer\ControlStructure\NoUselessElseFixer`